busathlab/mdlab/docs/namd_lab3.md

 ```
 The while loop above performs the code until the condition `windowCount < $totalWindows` is false.
 The line `((windowCount += 1))` increments `windowCount` within the loop, similar to how the for loop increments it with `++windowCount` within the `for` statement.

-Other examples of while loops uses include performing code until a certain time of day, until a scheduled job starts, etc. Often the command `sleep` is used in conjunction with a while loop so the code isn't performed constantly.
+Other uses for `while` loops uses include performing code until a certain time of day, until a scheduled job starts, etc. Often the command `sleep` is used in conjunction with a while loop so the code isn't performed constantly.

 [Here is a helpful resource for learning more about loops](http://tldp.org/LDP/abs/html/loops1.html).